tjsego/mechanica/docs/source/running_a_sim.rst

 Running a Simulation
 ---------------------

-In most cases, running simulation is as simple as initializing the simulator with the module :func:`init` function (:func:`MxSimulator_init` or :func:`MxSimulator_initC` in C++), building the physical model, and running the simulation by calling the module :func:`run` method (or :func:`irun` for
+In most cases, running a simulation is as simple as initializing the simulator with the module :func:`init` function (:func:`MxSimulator_init` or :func:`MxSimulator_initC` in C++), building the physical model, and running the simulation by calling the module :func:`run` method (or :func:`irun` for